Recycling. Return Home

 But above all, re-use is usually the most efficient form of recycling eg plastic bags, clean jars and computers.
 How many things can be re-used?

-Goldfinches on thistle seed Fountain in Bushey Park
+Goldfinches feeding on thistle seed Fountain in Bushy Park

-Goldfinches feeding on Thistle seed.
-Fountain in Bushey Park.
+Goldfinches feeding on Thistle seed Fountain in Bushy Park

 Click to enlarge the photos, then click 'Back' to return here.
-They can be used as backgrounds.
-If you need help with the process click here Windows Backgrounds: saving.
+Most can be used as backgrounds.
+Click on the stars to navigate.

 Recycling Index